square/connect-api-examples/connect-examples/v2/node_payment/README.md

 When the page loads it renders the form defined in the **views/index.pug** file.
 The page also downloads and executes the following scripts:

-**Square Payment Web SDK** It is a library that provides the Payment objects you use in the next script.
+**Square Web Payments SDK** It is a library that provides the Payment objects you use in the next script.
 For more information about the library, see [Web Payments SDK Reference](https://developer.squareupstaging.com/reference/sdks/web/payments).

 **sq-payment-flow.js** - This code provides two things: